Tanishk-Sharma/Python-Concepts/Iterators/README.md

 # Iterators

 ### Iterators are used to traverse or 'iterate' through a collection in Python.
+We can create an iterator object using the iter keyword on the collection.
+For example,
+my_iterator__obj = iter(my_list)

 ### Collections in Python:
 * Lists